FabricMC/fabric-docs/develop/loom/index.md

 title: Loom
 description: Documentation for the Fabric Loom Gradle plugin.
 authors:
+  - Atakku
-  - modmuss50
+  - Daomephsta
-  - kb-1000
+  - JamiesWhiteShirt
   - Juuxel
-  - Atakku
   - SolidBlock-cn
-authors-nogithub:
-  - jamieswhiteshirt
+  - caoimhebyrne
-  - daomephsta
+  - kb-1000
-  - caoimhe
+  - modmuss50
 ---

 Fabric Loom, or just Loom for short, is a [Gradle](https://gradle.org/) plugin for development of mods in the Fabric ecosystem.